movq/openbsd/regress/sys/btrfs/BENCHMARKS.md

 # Btrfs / FFS2 performance

-Measured with OpenBSD GENERIC.MP#135, containing the range-read, buffer, allocation-pool and asynchronous-write improvements described in [PROFILING.md](PROFILING.md).
+Measured with OpenBSD GENERIC.MP#140, containing the range-read, buffer, allocation-pool, asynchronous-write and write-batching improvements described in [PROFILING.md](PROFILING.md).
 The guest has eight vCPUs, 1 GiB RAM, `kern.bufcachepercent=20`, and virtio-scsi disks backed by host-cached sparse images.
 Tracing was disabled, and no workload overlapped a kernel build.